dartoos-dev/well_formed/README.md

 ## Overview

-Well-**Form**ed Widget Fields — Well-Formed is a collection of Flutter form field widgets.
-This package aims to:
+Well-**Form**ed Widget Fields — Well-Formed is a form field package designed to relieve the developer of much of the form-related coding by providing out-of-the-box field masking, validation, smart trimming, and more.

-- helper developers to keep user data well-formed.
+In addition, this package aims to:

-- take most of the form-related coding off the developer's back.
+- improve the readability of the source code by providing form fields that have "semantic" names — names that convey their purpose at first glance — such as "EmailField", "DigitFields", "Ipv4Field", and so on.
-- improve readability and maintainability of source code by providing a declarative, object-oriented interface.
+- select the keyboard type according to the field's purpose.
 - **not to end up being yet another buggy Flutter form package!**.

 In order to be a reliable package, every class is well-documented and fully unit